 Filing cabinets, stacks of boxes, open file shelving… storing paper takes up a ton of space.
 Whether you currently store your documents in your office or a separate warehouse, you’re paying a premium for that space.

-When you choose SecureScan for your bulk scanning needs, the process of converting your documents is simple and straightforward.
+When you choose SecureScan for your bulk scanning needs, the process is simple and straightforward.
 We handle the heavy lifting, logistics, and planning at your direction, ensuring the end result meets your expectations.

-Step 1.
-Consultation: All document scanning projects start off with a one on one consultation.
+All high volume document scanning projects start off with a one on one consultation.
 It’s a great time for you to ask any questions you may have and get a feel for the process, while the scanning tech works to better understand your needs to help guide you towards the services that will help you meet your goals.

-You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, the number of fields you want to extract and index, and how you want your final documents delivered.
+You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, and the number of fields you want to extract from your documents in order to estimate a cost for your scanning project.

 Some customers prefer to ship the documents directly, especially in cases where the documents will be shredded after scanning and do not need to be returned.
 We can send you postage-paid document boxes which you can fill and drop off at a UPS shipping location of your choice as an alternative, at no extra cost to you.